 Elder Richard Worth (NGPC)

 NGPC was first established 1912 and was joined to the North Shore congregation that was established in 1893.
 Despite times of blessing, the congregtaions lost their focus on the gospel as did the Presbyterian Church for much of the 20th century.
 1977 marked a pivotal moment in history as many of our congregations joined in what became the Uniting Church of Australia.

-This allowed for a new beginning and a return to the authority of Scripture and a focus on proclamation the gospel as a denomination.
+This allowed for a new beginning and a return to the authority of Scripture and a focus on the proclamation of the gospel as a denomination.
 Eventually, the North Shore congregation closed and the building was sold in 2006 due to dwindling numbers and the two small congregations worshiped together at the refurbished North Geelong building, at 60 Victoria Street.

 Darren was called to NGPC in 2010, and together with the elders have shepherded the congregation through a period of solid growth and gospel maturity.
 The leadership team are committed to maintaining a discipleship culture and hope the Lord might use NGPC to plant more churches in the Geelong region.

 In July 2017, the Presbytery of Geelong took a missional decision to link the North Geelong Presbyterian Charge with the Moorabool Presbyterian Charge (Anakie, Batesford, and Bannockburn) with the express purpose of re-potting and revitalising the Bannockburn congregation.